Can Nano Banana 2 Replace Traditional Image Restoration Models? An Evaluation of Its Performance on Image Restoration Tasks: Limitation and Discussion

 \textbf{Prompt Sensitivity and Engineering.} Our experiments reveal that the restoration performance of Nano Banana 2 is highly sensitive to prompt design.
 As demonstrated in~\cref{sec:prompt impact}, different prompt formulations can lead to significantly different behaviors, ranging from faithful reconstruction to perceptual enhancement with hallucinated details.
 In particular, prompts without fidelity constraints tend to produce visually appealing but structurally inconsistent results, while prompts emphasizing fidelity improve reconstruction accuracy but may reduce perceptual sharpness.
 To achieve optimal performance, careful prompt engineering is often required.
 In practice, concise prompts with explicit fidelity-related instructions generally provide the most reliable results.
 However, even with well-designed prompts, the model may still exhibit variability across runs, especially in complex scenarios.
 In some cases, iterative refinement or multi-round prompting is necessary to obtain satisfactory outputs, indicating that restoration with generative models is not yet a fully deterministic process.

 \textbf{Can General-Purpose Models Serve as Unified IR Solvers?} A central question raised in this work is whether a general-purpose image editing model can serve as a unified solver for image restoration.
 Based on our findings, the answer is \emph{conditionally affirmative}.
-Nano Banana 2 demonstrates strong capability across diverse scenes and degradations, achieving competitive or superior performance compared to specialized restoration models.
-This suggests that general-purpose generative models possess the potential to unify multiple restoration tasks within a single framework.
-However, this capability does not come without cost.
-Unlike task-specific models that provide stable and predictable outputs, general-purpose models require careful prompt design and, in some cases, multi-round interaction to reach optimal results.
-Their performance is inherently influenced by prompt formulation and stochastic generation, which introduces additional complexity in practical deployment.

-Overall, while general-purpose models show great promise as unified restoration solvers, further improvements in controllability, stability, and robustness are necessary to make them fully reliable in real-world applications.
+Nano Banana 2 demonstrates strong adaptability across diverse scenes and degradation types, producing visually plausible results under a unified prompt setting.
+This suggests that general-purpose generative models possess the capability to handle a wide range of restoration tasks within a single framework, especially when structural recovery and perceptual quality are the primary objectives.
+However, this capability should be interpreted with caution.
+Our analysis reveals that Nano Banana 2 exhibits a clear tendency toward perceptual enhancement rather than faithful restoration, often introducing over-generated details, color deviations, and background inconsistencies.
+While such outputs are frequently preferred in user studies and can achieve competitive scores on existing IQA metrics, they do not necessarily reflect accurate recovery of the degraded input.
+This highlights a fundamental misalignment between current evaluation protocols and restoration fidelity.